Swiftly1/DictionaryList/README.md

 	dict.AllowNULLsInKeys = true;

 If you don't allow NULLs in keys and insert one with NULL then there'll be an exception thrown.

+It was possible to do it that way that it'd work fine for both use cases without some boolean but there was some performance penalty that I believe doesn't have to be paid by majority of use cases / users.

 # How does it work?